fxnnxc/crp_pytorch/README.md

 #### 1. ImageNet Validation Path

-Download [ImageNet dataset](https://image-net.org/challenges/LSVRC/2012/) or modify the any other dataset.
+Download [ImageNet dataset](https://image-net.org/challenges/LSVRC/2012/) or modify it for any other dataset.

 ```python